sevaaaDev/odin-recipes/README.md

 # odin-recipes

-this is a project from theodinproject.com
+this is a project for theodinproject.com